 Hiram Seth Whitmer

 Born in Arizona and raised in a large family, I now enjoy a large family of my own.
 My wife and five children mean the world to me!
+I am lucky to be the husband to the most amazing woman on earth, who is a successful mother, author, respiratory therapist, and much more.
 I have lived in many states and visited many more.
 I love the outdoors and I love food (the latter, perhaps too much).

 From my youth I learned how to work hard from my Dad, as well as how to love and respect others.
 I have a bachelor’s degree in health administration services, and a Master of Health Administration.
 I am also a licensed Healthcare Facility Administrator (nursing home administrator).
-I am a veteran of the United States Air Force.
+I am a veteran of the United States Air Force, where I received an honorable discharge as a Captain in the Medical Services Corp.

-I love healthcare and the dynamics involved to provide transformational care to the communities I live in.
+I love healthcare and the dynamics involved to provide transformational care to the communities I live.
 In general, I love people.
 I love learning about others, and I love to lift them and help them to become better.

 My role as the executive is to lead.
 As a leader I am focused on creating a culture and vision.
 I am responsible for mentoring and teaching my executive team who then in turn does the same for their teams.
 I am a man of integrity and honesty.
 While I certainly make mistakes, I view every moment as an opportunity to improve myself.
 I trust others to fulfill their work and strive understand the motivating drivers behind each person in my team.
 Most importantly I am a husband and father of five beautiful children.
 As is the case with being a father, I believe that leadership is a calling of love and compassion.